Immunosenescence: Why the Elderly Suddenly Develop New Allergies

 Immunosenescence refers to the gradual decline in immune system function that occurs naturally as we age.
 This process can alter how the body responds to allergens, sometimes leading to the development of new allergies in elderly adults who have never previously experienced allergic reactions.
 As the immune system changes, it may become less effective at distinguishing harmless substances from genuine threats, potentially triggering inappropriate immune responses.

 For many older adults in London and across the UK, the sudden onset of allergic symptoms — whether respiratory, dermatological, or gastrointestinal — can be unexpected and confusing.
-This is particularly relevant for vulnerable populations, including those in care homes managing undiagnosed sensitivities.
 Understanding immunosenescence and its connection to late-onset allergies is an important step toward proactive health awareness.

 How Does the Immune System Change With Age?